-- Short essay (less than 150 words) answering the following question: Why should you be considered as a candidate for the Graduate Nurse Transition Program?
+- Short essay (less than 150 words) answering the following question: Why should you be considered as a candidate for the Nurse Residency Transition Program?
 Include what you have to offer patients and families at Fox Chase Cancer Center.

 - Copy of your transcript (unofficial is acceptable), including your most recent grades